--

 Akpan, E. S., & Riman, H. B. (2012).
 Does corporate governance affect bank profitability?
 Evidence from Nigeria.
 American International Journal of Contemporary Research, 2(7), 135-145.

 Amato, L. H., & Burson, T. E. (2007).
 The effects of firm size on profit rates in the financial services.
-Paper presented at the Allied Academies International Conference.
-Academy for Economics and Economic Education.
-Proceedings.
+Allied Academies International Conference Academy for Economics and Economic Education Proceedings, 10(1), Article 1.

 Anum Mohd Ghazali, N. (2010).
 Ownership structure, corporate governance and corporate performance in Malaysia.
 International Journal of Commerce and Management, 20(2), 109-119.